Do You Need A Passport To Go To The US Virgin Islands?

 Documentation Required For US Citizens

 Virgin Islands do not have any requirements for U.S. citizens to hold an entry visa to visit.
 But, you must complete a few essential documents and procedures in order to travel domestically within the United States.
+You must hold any of these valid document if you don’t have passport;

 The U.S. Virgin Islands are very similar to U.S. states in the sense Virgin Islands currency is the US. dollar and you can travel to the islands with just a photo I.D.
 But, we must be aware of the documentation that is required to fly.